spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### optional&lt;[CallbackId](#Aliases)&gt; set_pre_render(int uid, function fun)

 Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
 Sets a callback that is called right after the entity is rendered.
+The signature of the callback is `bool pre_render(render_ctx, entity)` where `render_ctx` is a `VanillaRenderContext`.
+Return `true` to skip the original rendering function and all later pre_render callbacks.
 Use this only when no other approach works, this call can be expensive if overused.

 ### set_pre_render_screen